Cryptopsy: Self-titled album and The Book of Suffering EPs (2011–2022)

 On May 25, 2011, the band announced on their Facebook page that former lead guitarist and major contributor Jon Levasseur had returned to the band.
 Additionally, bassist Eric Langlois decided to take a break from Cryptopsy, and Youri Raymond took his place on bass.
 On December 9, 2011, Raymond announced his departure from the band.
 On January 15, 2012, Cryptopsy announced that Olivier Pinard, from Neuraxis and Vengeful, would be the new bassist.

-On September 14, 2012, Cryptopsy released Cryptopsy, which turned away from the experimentation witnessed on The Unspoken King, in favour of a more technical death metal sound.
+On September 14, 2012, Cryptopsy released Cryptopsy, which turned away from the experimentation witnessed on The Unspoken King, in favour of a more technical death metal sound, closer to their older sound.

 On May 8, 2015, it was announced that Cryptopsy would release The Book of Suffering - Tome I in mid-2015, the first in a series of EPs.
 An Indiegogo campaign was launched the same day.
 Regarding the recording process, it was stated that Jason Suecof would handle mixing duties, while Alan Douches would handle the mastering process.

 On August 31, 2018, the band announced the second part of The Book of Suffering on their Facebook page.
 Pre-sales of the EP began on September 7 along with a music video of their new song "Sire of Sin", which was to appear on Tome II.
 The EP was released on October 26.

-As Gomorrah Burns (2023–present)
+As Gomorrah Burns and An Insatiable Violence (2023–present)

 On May 8, 2023, Cryptopsy announced that they signed with Nuclear Blast Records and revealed the art and details of their eighth album entitled As Gomorrah Burns, the band's first full-length in 11 years.
 It was released on September 8, 2023.
 The album was the album of the month on Metallian.com.
 The band began touring in support of the album upon its release.

-In 2023 Cryptopsy performed a show in Riyadh, Saudi Arabia, the performance was the first time a metal band from the Western Hemisphere had ever performed in the country.
+Cryptopsy, in December 2023, performed a show in Riyadh, Saudi Arabia, the performance was the first time a metal band from the Western Hemisphere had ever played in the country.

 In June 2025, Cryptopsy released their ninth studio album, An Insatiable Violence, through Season of Mist.
 The album received widespread critical acclaim, with outlets such as Decibel, Blabbermouth, and Lambgoat praising its technical brutality and modernized sound.

+Cryptopsy toured Europe in early 2026.
+It was later announced that the band would headline the 2026 Decibel Tour in North America with support from Fulci, Necrot and Blood Monolith.
+This tour is in celebration of the 30th anniversary of None So Vile.